JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 Similar to the charging pins on your earbuds, your charging case might also accumulate dust and dirt particles inside the USB charging port.

-Most newer earbuds come with USB-C charging port, which by design is quite accommodating to dust and debris accumulation.
-Especially if you work outside or in a dusty environment, chances are that you will get debris inside the port at some point.
+Especially if you work outside or in a dusty environment, you will likely get debris inside the port at some point.

 This dust and debris block the charging cable from making a sufficient electrical connection, and hence charging is hindered.